Summarize this with

 The table shows two social media tools with different focuses.
 Swat.io is an all-in-one tool for complete social media management, from creation through approval to the inbox, including Google Reviews tickets and the recently rolled-out AI reply suggestions. replient.ai is a specialist for AI depth in comment and review replies: training from 4 data sources with no time limit, a DM flow builder with comment-to-DM funnels, plus App Store and Play Store review management.
 Both are from Austria and GDPR-compliant, but with different focuses.

-Price comparison: What you get with each tool
+Price comparison: what you get with each tool

 | Swat.io | replient.ai | |